prasanaworld/puppeteer-screen-recorder/README.md

 > - **fps**: Numeric value which denotes no.of Frames per second in which the video should be recorded. default value is 25.

 > - **ffmpeg_Path**: String value pointing to the installation of [FFMPEG](https://ffmpeg.org/).
 Default is null (Automatically install the FFMPEG and use it).

+> - **videoFrame**: An object which is to specify the width and height of the capturing video frame.
+Default to browser viewport size.

+> - **aspectRatio**: Specify the apsect ratio of the video.
+Default value is `4:3`.

 **3. create a new instance of video recording**